Keto Italian Chicken Skewers

 Wood or metal skewers

 I have used stainless steel and wooden (bamboo) skewers; stainless steel is best for convenience.
-They don’t have to be soaked in water before using them and do not catch fire.
+They don’t have to be soaked in water before use, and they don’t catch fire.
 However, they do cost more, and you will have to buy quite a few of them if you plan to have a big crowd over.

-If I have to serve kebabs to a party, I choose wooden; a box of 100 is about $6.
+If I have to serve kebabs at a party, I choose wooden skewers; a box of 100 costs about $6.
 I especially like these when I cook the skewers on the grill pan indoors, as it minimizes the risk of them catching fire.
 My most important recommendation is that if you decide to go with wooden skewers, do not reuse them.
-They are more harder to disinfect, and they harbor bacteria.
+They are harder to disinfect, and they harbor bacteria.

 More tips to consider: